15 Things They Don’t Tell You (But Should) Before You Go to Switzerland

 recycling in switzerland

-Even your Airbnb might come with a 3-bin system.
-Respect the rules — they help keep the country as stunning as it looks.
+Even your Airbnb might have a 3-bin system.
+Respect the rules—they help keep the country as stunning as it looks.

-So, if you are out and about, try to throw your trash in the bin, and if you can, in the correct bin for PET bottles, paper and cans.
+So, if you are out and about, try to throw your trash in the bin, and if you can, in the bin designated for PET bottles, paper, and cans.

 Plan Your Trip to Switzerland